 Note that the current edition of this book (5ed) covers Mavericks and Xcode 5.
-Although much of it is still applicable, there have since been significant changes in Xcode, its project templates, and the OS since.
+Although much of it is still applicable, there have been significant changes in Xcode, its project templates, and the OS since.
 In particular, some techniques used to force screen updates no longer work in El Capitan, and tables default to a new form that differs from that used in many examples in the book (although the older-style cell-based tables continue to work).
 Unfortunately updating the book is not feasible at this time, but some of the issues are addressed here: 'AppleScriptObjC Explored' Errata and Addenda.

 This is the definitive guide to building AppleScript-Cocoa applications in Xcode version 5 running under OS X 10.9 Mavericks.